-Glue around the edges on the back and place the center on the ends of the petals.
+Glue around the edges on the back and place on the ends of the petals.

 Fold and glue 4 inch strips the same way as the sunflower center.
 You’ll need at least 2 strips depending on how large you want the center to be.